ylexus/jiotty-photos-uploader/README.md

 For enthusiasts, to build or run from sources:

+1. Follow [these steps](https://github.com/ylexus/jiotty-photos-uploader/wiki#using-your-own-google-api-client-secret) to generate your own Google API client secret file.
-1. Install JDK
+2. Install JDK
-    1. for a desktop, use any JDK version 14 or higher.
+   1. for a desktop, use any JDK version 16 or higher.
    2. for a Raspberry Pi, use Liberica OpenJDK (because it contains RPi-compatible javafx).
-Go to https://bell-sw.com/pages/downloads/, select latest version, 32-bit, Linux, package: Full JDK, and install via `.deb`.
+Go to https://bell-sw.com/pages/downloads/, select version 16 or higher, 32-bit, Linux, package: Full JDK, and install via `.deb`.
-2. Clone this repository.
+3. Clone this repository.
-3. `cd jiotty-photos-uploader`
+4. `cd jiotty-photos-uploader`

 Then, to compile and run locally: